struct/Nerve/README.markdown

-# Nerve is a cross platform (Win32, Linux, OSX) dynamic tracing tool based on ragweed (http://github.com/tduehr/ragweed)
+# Nerve is a cross platform (Win32, Linux, OSX) dynamic tracing tool

 ## What is it?